 This recipe for creamy stovetop mac and cheese has been in my recipe repertoire since I did work with Wisconsin Cheese Board many moons ago.
 It is usually always made by memory, a little of this and a little of that.
 Now that time is on my side, I settled in last week over a zoom call with a friend and we made mac and cheese together.
 Then we enjoyed big bowls of creamy cheesy mac and cheese.
 This my friends is what comfort food is really about; connection, cooking together, and breaking bread either in person or long distance.

-A couple of tips to help make your creamy stovetop mac and cheese a success.
+Tips to make your creamy stovetop mac and cheese a creamy success:

 - undercook the pasta by two minutes to prevents mushy mac and cheese